 Equine Reproductive Services

-Countryside Veterinary Service offers extensive equine reproductive services including artificial insemination and reproductive ultrasounds.
+Nokomis Veterinary Service offers extensive equine reproductive services including artificial insemination and reproductive ultrasounds.
 We won’t stop once your mare is in foal.
 For your convenience, we will send out reminders when pregnancy-related vaccines and other procedures are due.
 Our doctors are here to help 24/7 for any foaling complications or questions.

-At Countryside, we provide equine artificial insemination services with cooled semen.
+At Nokomis, we provide equine artificial insemination services with cooled semen.
 Breeding mares with cooled semen requires that all parties involved (mare owners, stallion managers, and veterinarians) coordinate semen shipments with the mare’s ovulation before shipping semen.

 Equine Reproductive Ultrasound

 The use of reproductive ultrasound for breeding evaluation, as well as insemination timing, increases the likelihood of pregnancy in brood mares.
 Pregnancy diagnosis can be performed at or around 16 days post-insemination.
 This allows a sufficient amount of time to reorder semen if needed.
 The technology of reproductive ultrasound is safe and relatively low in cost, making it a necessary tool for the equine breeder.
 Our veterinarians offer skill and experience in the use of reproductive ultrasound.